yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 4. Migrate data from MongoDB hosted by mLab to CosmosDB in order to take advantage of Azure native features, with the least change possible to the application code.

-5. Continue to use Git repositories for source control and integrat into a CICD workflow.
+5. Continue to use Git repositories for source control and integrate into a CICD workflow.

 6. Prefer a complete suite of operational management tools with: